unfirthman/unfirthman/README.md

 ## NEOVIM ENTHUSIAST

-I love configuring my NEOVIM setup.
+I work in NEOVIM and habitually try to improve my setup.
 I work in Lua when configuring my environment.